DNS-Accountants

 Insurance

-Gardening & cleaning
+Gardening and cleaning

 Other services

-Landlord service charges
+Landlord service charges:

-• Property management fees.
+• Property management fees

-Travel
+Travel expenses

 Property repairs & renovations